isomerpages/moe-jpjc/_life-at-jpjc/2019 Events/Mother Tongue Fortnight.md

 </figure>

 <p>
 For the Malay Language (ML) unit, a wide range of activities were conducted which include Creative Writing (Malay poems) and Pulut Kuning Cake Decoration Competitions.
-The competitions were open to all JC1 H1ML and H2MLL students.
-The Creative Writing Competition sought to uncover literary talents among students and encourage them to deepen their understanding on Malay language and literature, and appreciate Malay poems.
-Three students were awarded prizes for the Creative Writing Competition.
+The competitions were open to all J1 H1ML and H2MLL students.
+The Creative Writing Competition sought to uncover literary talents among students and encourage them to deepen their understanding on Malay language and literature, and appreciate Malay poems.&nbsp; Three students were awarded prizes for the Creative Writing Competition.
 Meanwhile, a Pulut Kuning Cake Decoration Competition was also organised to encourage students to understand Malay gastronomy - the Pulut Kuning, which is a traditional dish which has significant function in Malay community.
 The top three winners of the competition were awarded vouchers for their creativity and effort.
 Overall, these activities provided authentic opportunities for all JC1 H1ML and H2MLL students to use their Mother Tongue Language and experience the Malay culture and heritage.</p>

 <figure>
 <img src="/images/mtlf%204.jpg">